currentxchange/purple-explainer/Blu.md

 # $BLU + $BLUx Distribution

-Minting of $BLU operates under strict CONDITIONS defined in the Mapps and Purple papers.
+Minting of BLU operates under strict CONDITIONS defined in the Mapps and Purple papers.

-$BLU may only be distributed by certain pre-defined actions on the site involving **verified** users, specifically role tasks and receiving upvotes on content you created.
+BLU may only be distributed by certain pre-defined actions on the site involving **verified** users, specifically role tasks and receiving upvotes on content you created.

 $BLUx is distributed to **non-verified** users, and also pre-minted at launch to fund airdrops and giveaways.